Classic Greenland Coastal Voyage

 The Sea Voyage: Meet the local population travelling from town to town to visit relatives and friends along the coast.
 Enjoy the beautiful and varied landscape as we leave the rugged Arctic nature in the Disko Bay and reach green and fertile South Greenland.
 We sail in open waters and narrow straits, so close that you can almost touch the mountains.
 Along the way the ship calls at the major towns and small settlements.
 Everywhere, the arrival of the ship makes people rush to the harbour to welcome friends and relatives.
 Life on board is relaxing; Enjoy the view and make sure to keep your eyes open, as humpback whales are sometimes seen.

-The ship will stop today at Aasiat, Manitsoq and Sisimiut, offering you the chance to disembark and explore these communities, each quite different from the other.
+The ship will stop today at Sisimiut, Kangaamiut and Manitsoq, offering you the chance to disembark and explore these communities, each quite different from the other.
 Catch a glimpse into the daily life of Greenlanders in their remote and picturesque communities.

 Arrive in Nuuk, the Greenlandic capital, in the early morning and transfer to the Hotel Hans Egede for a two-night stay.
 You will have the balance of the day to explore the city.
 This fascinating town of contrasts, will offer you a glimpse of old Greenlandic culture and at the same time show you a modern capital with shopping possibilities, good restaurants and the beautiful Arctic nature just outside town.
 The national Greenland Museum has a particularly interesting collection, including the Qilakitsoq mummies, and is well worth a visit today or tomorrow.